 ‘We organize in small groups.
 These groups are connected in a complex interacting web that is constantly evolving as we grow and learn.
 We are working to build a movement that is participatory, decentralized, and inclusive.’ – from The Rebel Starter Pack

 The structure of XR Durham empowers small groups to act with a lot of independence while at the same time it provides a unifying organizational container which connects the various small groups so they are able to function as a whole.
-This structure is laid out in the XR Durham Constitution (modeled after the constitutions of XRUK, XRNYC and XRDC).
+This structure is laid out in the XR Durham Constitution (modeled after the constitutions of XRUK and XRNYC).

 These small groups make up the XR Durham network.